Aim:

 Agroforestry, where trees are deliberately combined with agriculture on the same piece of land, is one alternative land use that maintains food production but can also drive down emissions, deliver key ecosystem services, and create and improve rural livelihoods.

-Researchers aim to understand what society wants in the future from UK forests, whether we can adapt our trees and forests to tackle climate change, the impact of agroforestry on ecosystems, and how best to engage farmers and other stakeholders in the process.
+Researchers are working to understand what society wants in the future from UK forests, whether we can adapt our trees and forests to tackle climate change, the impact of agroforestry on ecosystems, and how best to engage farmers and other stakeholders in the process.
+Key activities include:

 STATUS: Ongoing